IWM, like all public authorities, is subject to the Freedom of Information Act, which came into force on 1 January 2005.

 The UK Government’s transparency agenda aims to provide the public with more information about the performance of services they use every day, and to help to drive modern, personalised and sustainable public services.
 In line with this, IWM publishes data on spending and salaries.

-Information that is not already available: how to make a Freedom of Information request
+Information about IWM that is not already available: how to make a Freedom of Information request

 If the information required is not already available on the website, a request for that information should be submitted to IWM.

 Freedom of Information requests should be in writing (email, letter or fax).
 They should have a clear address for reply and be as specific as possible about the information required.